codatio/codat-docs/docs/lending/overview.md

 <SocialImages imgSrc="/img/old/f0c6d43-73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg"/>

+## What is Lending API?

-Lending API is built on top of the latest accounting, commerce, and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness and make a comprehensive assessment of your customers.
+The Lending API is built on top of the latest accounting, commerce, and banking data, providing you with the most important data points you need to get a full picture of SMB creditworthiness and make a comprehensive assessment of your customers.

 ![](/img/old/f0c6d43-73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg "73D1AFFF-6E41-47F3-8E25-BB20DA16C754.jpeg")

 ## Who is Lending API for?

-Lending API is built for digital lenders, neobanks, corporate card providers, and commerce platforms who want to make an assessment of a small business's financial health and performance.
+The Lending API is built for digital lenders, neobanks, corporate card providers, and commerce platforms who want to make an assessment of a small business's financial health and performance.

 Visit our <a className="external" href="https://knowledge.codat.io/coverage/products/4e02a90f-e61c-463b-9aaf-55b0e5087792" target="_blank">Data coverage explorer</a> to view all accounting, commerce, and banking data sources that are supported in the Lending API.